 - Bring a photo ID and your PSC student ID number to the test.

 What happens after I take the placement test?
 Within a week your scores will be forwarded to the Academic Advising Center, where you will meet with a member of the advising team to review your scores and select your classes.
 An appointment is not required.
 View advising hours.
 Additional information on placement testing may be obtained from the director of Student Success Center and testing at (708) 709-3507.

 Will I be able to re-take the placement test?
 Yes, however it also depends on your program of study.
 You may take the math placement test up to 5 times with no additional fee.
-For English, there is a cost of $25.00 per section to retake the exam and there are two/three sections.
+For English, there is a cost of $25.00.
 For Nursing, Surgical Technology, and Dental Hygiene, the first scores you receive are the only ones considered.

 Can I bring friend/children/parents to the placement test?
 Children and guests are NOT allowed in the placement testing Center.

 - Allow approximately three hours to complete the placement test.